What is self-compassion and why is it beneficial?

 Within the Comments, consider sharing with other learners what you noticed.
 Specifically:

 - How do you tend to show up for people you care about when they are suffering in some way?

 - How do you tend to relate to your own suffering?

 - What does each way of relating feel like in your body?

 - What does it sound like in your head?

 - Did you notice a difference between how you relate to others and how you relate to yourself?
 If so, why do you think this is the case?

-Remember to only share things that you’re happy for others to read in an open forum and please do not share things which may be upsetting for others to read. __
+__Remember to only share things that you’re happy for others to read in an open forum and please do not share things which may be upsetting for others to read. __

 Don’t forget to contribute to the discussion by reviewing comments made by other learners, making sure you provide constructive feedback and commentary.
 You can also ‘Like’ comments or follow other learners throughout the course.